-- 8. Requests for the recognition of extenuating circumstances will be considered where there has been: - (i) bereavement through the death of a close relative or significant other that, in employment, would lead an employer to grant compassionate leave; - (ii) for oneself or a close relative (such as parent, child or spouse/partner) or a person who is dependent upon the student for their care: - serious short-term illness or accident of a nature that, in employment, would lead an employer to agree to absence on sick leave - a long-term chronic health problem suddenly worsening
+- 8. Requests for the recognition of extenuating circumstances can be made where there has been: - (i) bereavement through the death of a close relative or significant other that, in employment, would lead an employer to grant compassionate leave; - (ii) for oneself or a close relative (such as parent, child or spouse/partner) or a person who is dependent upon the student for their care: - serious short-term illness or accident of a nature that, in employment, would lead an employer to agree to absence on sick leave - a long-term chronic health problem suddenly worsening - a flare-up of a chronic health problem

-In instances (i) and (ii) independent evidence of the nature of the relationship and/or the dependency will be required (see Regulation 8 below);
+In instances (i) and (ii) independent evidence of the nature of the relationship and/or the dependency will be required (see Regulation 9 below):

-- (iii) for part-time and distance learning students in employment, an increase in their workload due to circumstances beyond their control, or being required by their employer to work through periods normally available for study and/or assessment; - (iv) other exceptional circumstances that have or will have in the future, affected the student's ability to meet a deadline or to attend an event.
+- (iii) a late diagnosis of additional learning requirements such that the student has not received the support they needed; - (iv) for part-time and distance learning students in employment, an increase in their workload due to circumstances beyond their control, or being required by their employer to work through periods normally available for study and/or assessment; - (v) other exceptional circumstances that have or will have in the future, affected the student's ability to meet a deadline or to attend an event.
 Such circumstances will be considered on a case by case basis and may include participation in international sporting events, jury service and military service.

-Evidence required
+Evidence required for the recognition of extenuating circumstances

-- 9. Requests for the recognition of extenuating circumstances are required to be accompanied by supporting evidence as follows.
+9. Requests for the recognition of extenuating circumstances that are not self-certified are required to be accompanied by supporting evidence (self-certification is described in Regulations 20-22 below).

 This should be set out in English and accompanied by certified translations where appropriate.
 A request can be submitted in anticipation of the receipt of the supporting evidence.
-The required evidence is as follows: - (i) for bereavement: - a death certificate or a signed and dated letter from a minister of religion, medical practitioner, police officer, solicitor, magistrate or other officer of the law or a person with equivalent professional standing who is not related to the student submitting the request; and - where the student and the deceased do not share a family name, independent evidence of the nature of the relationship of the deceased to the student submitting the request.
-This could be an official document such as a birth certificate or a statement from a person of professional standing who is not related to the student;
+The required evidence is as follows:

+(i) for bereavement:

+a death certificate or a signed and dated letter from a minister of religion, medical practitioner, police officer, solicitor, magistrate or other officer of the law or a person with equivalent professional standing who is not related to the student submitting the request;